ironscar/jenkins-docker-cli/README.md

 - copy the ansible.cfg file that needs to be used from repository
 - need to pick up the private key from somewhere (try below types)
   - method 1:
+    - see if you can set the SSH keys in credentials and then update  the ansible commands to use that
+  - method 2:
     - see if using ansible plugin jenkins can do something
-  - method 2:
+  - method 3:
     - feed it in by build-args and copy into a file in first stage build
     - use a second stage build to hide it from docker history and docker inspect